Alan Michael Parker is a novelist, poet, raconteur, professor, and squeeky wheel. He writes books.

 With thanks to Heather Treseler at Worcester State University, here's a 2013 reading featuring Joy Katz and Alan Michael Parker.

-Long Division has been named one of two finalists for the 2013 Rilke Prize, for "a book written by a mid-career poet and published in the preceding year that demonstrates exceptional artistry and vision"; this year's winner is Animal Eye, by Paisley Rekdal of the University of Utah.
-The award comes with a $2500 prize and a reading in Denton, TX.
+Long Division was shortlisted for the 2013 Rilke Prize, for "a book written by a mid-career poet and published in the preceding year that demonstrates exceptional artistry and vision"; this year's winner is Animal Eye, by Paisley Rekdal of the University of Utah.
+AMP was awarded a $2500 prize and a reading in Denton, TX.
 Here's the audio.

-Long Divison has been awarded the 2012 North Carolina Book Award, also known as the Roanoke-Chowan Award in Poetry.
+Long Divison received the 2012 North Carolina Book Award, also known as the Roanoke-Chowan Award in Poetry.
 Previous recipients include Joseph Bathanti, Randall Jarrell, Dorianne Laux, Reynolds Price, and Carl Sandburg.
 Here's coverage of the news on the Davidson College site.

-Long Division was named a finalist for the 2013 Eric Hofer Award.
+Long Division was shortlisted for the 2013 Eric Hoffer Award.

 Long Division was shortlisted for the 2013 Brockman-Campbell Award, one of two Honorable Mentions; the award was won by Kathryn Kirkpatrick for Our Held Animal Breath.
 The Brockman-Campbell Award is given annually "for the book of poetry judged to be the best published by a North Carolinian in the preceding year."
 Congratulations to Kathryn Kirkpatrick.

 There's new work in the works: look for poems by AMP in American Poetry Review, Iodine, Moon City Review, and Smartish Pace; recent work in The New Republic, Slate, The Yale Review, Tikkun, Obsessions: Sestinas in the Twenty-first Century (Whitlow & Krysl, eds.), and elsewhere.

 BUT MORE...
 HERE'S THE BIO...